Safeguarding Policy

 16.1 Domestic Abuse

-It is important to recognise that children may live in families where domestic abuse is a factor, and that thesee situations have a harmful impact on children emotionally, as well as placing them at risk of physical harm.
+It is important to recognise that children may live in families where domestic abuse is a factor, and that these situations have a harmful impact on children emotionally, as well as placing them at risk of physical harm.

 Where the DSP determines that a pupil has encountered domestic violence, directly or indirectly, the DSP will immediately discuss the matter and take advice from Children’s Services.
 The DSP will also take advice if he is concerned about pupils whose parents are adversely affected by drug or alcohol misuse or mental health issues.